foretsdaniels/voron2.4_klipper-MainSail_config/README.md

 # Voron2.4_klipper-MS_config
-Just my MainSailOS and Klipper Configs for my 350mm Voron 2.4 This is my frist voron build and former Marlin user Built from a formbot3d kit.
+Just my MainSailOS and Klipper Configs for my 350mm Voron 2.4
+- This is my frist voron build and former Marlin user
+- Built from a formbot3d kit.
-The printer is functional but needs all its panels and skirts
+- The printer is functional but needs all its panels and skirts

 # MODS #
+These are my printers user based mods
 - [PCB Cover](https://github.com/craxoor/VoronMods/tree/master/PCB%20Cover)

 # TODO